forxandknives/SCPCB-Speedrun-Mod/README.md

 # Features

-• In-game timer for speedrunning.
+1. In-game timer for speedrunning.<br>
-	- Customizable timer color and position.
+	- Customizable timer color and position.<br>
-• Automatic load time removal.
+2. Automatic load time removal.<br>
-• In-game seed selector where you can save your seeds.
+3. In-game seed selector where you can save your seeds.<br>
-	- Seeds are located in Data\seeds.txt.
+	- Seeds are located in Data\seeds.txt.<br>
-• In-game detection for if a seed is beatable or not.
+4. In-game detection for if a seed is beatable or not.<br>
-• Increased cheat protection.
+5. Increased cheat protection.<br>
-• Quality of life changes.
+6. Quality of life changes.<br>
-• Pasting from your clipboard into text boxes now works.
+7. Pasting from your clipboard into text boxes now works.<br>
-• Console command "e" which enables god/fly/infstam/notarget.
+8. Console command "e" which enables god/fly/infstam/notarget.<br>